Work Requirement Disqualifications

 ●Leaving a job connected with employment patterns in which employees frequently move from one employer to another.
 Examples include migrant farm labor or construction work.

 ●Unsuitable employment.
-Employment may be suitable when a participant accepts a job and becomes unsuitable later.
+Employment may be suitable when a participant accepts a job and then the job becomes unsuitable later.
 This can occur for any of the following conditions:

 When the employment is subject to the federal minimum wage laws, weekly earnings or training wages have to be less than the federal minimum wage multiplied by 20 hours per week.